-The Keurig K Mini Plus is frustrating to use if you want to make several cups of coffee in a row.
+The only time when the Keurig K Mini Plus is frustrating to use is if you want to make several cups of coffee in a row.

 If you anticipate that you are going to be making multiple cups of coffee from your Keurig machine regularly, you’re better off going for the similarly priced Keurig K Express.

 The Express has a faster, more powerful heating element than the Mini Plus and can hold enough water for 4-5 coffees in its reservoir.
-This means that it can make three cups of coffee in about four minutes, compared to the Mini Plus’s six.
+This means that it can make three cups of coffee in about four minutes, compared to the Mini Plus’s six minutes.